Metal roof: Stone-coated metal roofing

 Metal tile sheets can also be employed.
 These are usually painted or stone-coated steel.
 Stone coated steel roofing panels are made from zinc/aluminium-coated steel with an acrylic gel coating.
 The stones are usually a natural product with a colored ceramic coating.
 Stainless steel is another option.
 It is usually roll-formed into standing seam profiles for roofing; however, individual shingles are also available.
-Other metals used for roofing are lead, tin and aluminium and copper.
+Other metals used for roofing are lead, tin, aluminium and copper.

 Copper roofs

 Copper is used for roofing because it offers corrosion resistance, durability, long life, low maintenance, radio frequency shielding, lightning protection, and sustainability benefits.
 Copper roofs are often one of the most architecturally distinguishable features of prominent buildings, including churches, government buildings, and universities.
 Today, copper is used in not only in roofing systems, but also for flashings and copings, rain gutters and downspouts, domes, spires, vaults, and various other architectural design elements.
 At the Lyle Center for Regenerative Studies in Pomona, California, copper was chosen for the roofing on regenerative principles: if the building were to be dismantled the copper could be reused because of its high value in recycling and its variety of potential uses.
 A vented copper roof assembly at Oak Ridge National Laboratories (U.S.) substantially reduced heat gain compared with stone-coated steel shingle (SR246E90) or asphalt shingle (SR093E89), resulting in lower energy costs.